 Devoting our time to swim lessons is one of the best decisions we’ve made this year.
 My two oldest boys are safer in the water, more confident, and they’re having lots of fun.
-I’m loving see how they are growing and getting better every week.
+I love seeing how they are growing and getting better every week.

 I’ve also learned a few things about being a “swim mom.”
 If you’re getting ready to jump into swim lessons for the first time, here are a few things that might help you: